 The Board has implemented a process to be carried out by the NC for the evaluation of the effectiveness of the Board annually.
 The NC is tasked with proposing objective performance criteria, subject to approval of the Board, for assessing how the Board and the Board Committees have enhanced long-term Shareholders' value.
 The NC may also engage an external facilitator for the evaluation process.
-For FY2016, the NC has not engaged any external facilitator for the evaluation process.
+For FY2017, the NC has not engaged any external facilitator for the evaluation process.

-During each financial year, all Directors will complete a Board Evaluation Form and to ensure confidentiality, the forms will be submitted to the Company Secretary for collation and the consolidated responses were presented to the NC for review and discussion.
+During each financial year, all Directors will complete a Board Evaluation Form and to ensure confidentiality, the forms will be submitted to the Company Secretary directly for collation and the consolidated responses were presented to the NC for review and discussion.
 The NC will then report to the Board on the review of the Board's performance for the year.
 The Board Evaluation Form takes into consideration factors such as Board size and composition, information flow to the Board, Board procedures, Board accountability, matters concerning CEO/senior management and standard code of conduct of the Board members.
-For FY2016, the NC has reviewed the performance and effectiveness of the Board as a whole and is of the view that performance and effectiveness of the Board had been satisfactory.
+For FY2017, the NC has reviewed the performance and effectiveness of the Board as a whole and is of the view that performance and effectiveness of the Board had been satisfactory and the Board had met its performance objectives.